Perm State University shooting: Victims

-47 others were injured (including 23 who were wounded by gunfire), with all except the gunman in stable condition by 22 September.
+All of the deceased, except Yaroslav Aramelev, were shot execution-style at close range by the perpetrator after sustaining initial wounds.
+Forty others were injured (including 23 who were wounded by gunfire), with all except the gunman in stable condition by 22 September.

 Perpetrator

-Russian police named 18-year-old law student Timur Maratovich Bekmansurov (Russian: Тимур Маратович Бекмансуров) (born 8 March 2003) as the gunman.
-He was born in Glazov and specialised in forensics.
+Russian police named 18-year-old law student Timur Maratovich Bekmansurov (Russian: Тимур Маратович Бекмансуров) as the gunman.
+He was born in Glazov, Udmurt Republic on 8 March 2003 and specialised in forensics.
 His mother worked as an accountant, and his father worked in the police force, then served in the military on a contract basis and participated in conflicts in Syria and Afghanistan.
 He left the family in 2009.
 After the divorce, the mother and son moved to Perm, where Bekmansurov enrolled in a local school.
 Prior to the shooting, Bekmansurov had posted an image of himself with a shotgun, helmet, and ammunition to his VK account while showing his middle finger.
 He captioned the photo with the statement: "I've thought about this for a long time, it's been years and I realized the time has come to do what I dreamt of."
 In the post, he also said he was "overflowing with hate".
 He later clarified "What happened was not a terrorist attack (at least from a legal point of view).
 I was not a member of an extremist organization, I was nonreligious and apolitical.
 Nobody knew what I was going to do, I carried out all these actions myself."
 Bekmansurov's left leg was partially amputated due to a blood clot in the hospital.

 A spokesperson for the Russian National Guard told reporters that Bekmansurov legally owned a shotgun for hunting as well.

 According to the publicized testimony of the former teacher: "Timur was distinguished by his intelligence, helped if asked, and also liked Hitler, supported his views, said he would have done the same".

 At one of the court hearings that took place, defendant Timur Bekmansurov demanded that the cell phone he had taken with him on the day of the shooting be destroyed.
 After listing the physical evidence, the prosecutor asked Bekmansurov what to do with some of his belongings: a computer, four memory cards, a tablet, and three cell phones.
 He asked for the phone he took with him on the day of the shooting, his shoes, jacket and socks to be destroyed.
 The shooter also asked to give his Lenovo computer and smartwatch to his mother.
 Bekmansurov's testimony was also voiced at the court hearings, he said that he hated people: "I hated people.
 I decided to attack an educational institution and realized that people would die because of panic.
 I wanted to do it.
 I aimed my gun, wanting to cause death.
 I loaded it on the fly".